gonzazoid/Ultimatum/README.md

 ### So, what's working?

 Installation (webextensions) from opera and google stores, also you can install an extension from any site that gives the crx file with proper header (``"Content-Type": "application/x-chrome-extension"``).
 Installation for unpacked extensions ~~doesn't work yet but it's on the list~~ works as well.
-Installation fron .crx and .zip files is coming soon.
+Installation from .crx and .zip files is coming soon.

 You can install, delete, turn off/on extensions, just like on desktops (doesn't mean that all of them will work properly).